Andrea/andrea.github.io/_posts/2026-01-22-making-of-a-decision-5.markdown

 ![Initial state]({{site.images}}/2026/d-kp-map1.png "Decision KP Map a simple example")

+* **Upper Portion**
-* **Upper Portion**.
-The map shows DP, an Engineer, who has a great deal of knowledge about the decision.
+     The map shows 🟨Danna P, an Engineer, who has a great deal of knowledge about the decision.
 This knowledge is accepted and, as far as you know, correct.
 They also have some ability to make change happen.
-Although BL outranks DP, DP has slightly more capability to influence change in the context of this decision.
+Although 🟪Bo L outranks 🟨Danna P, 🟨Danna P has slightly more capability to influence change in the context of this decision.

-    Also in this part of the map is BL, a Principal Engineer, who has slightly less knowledge and slightly less capability to make change on this decision.
+    Also in this part of the map is 🟪Bo L,a Principal Engineer, who has slightly less knowledge and slightly less capability to make change on this decision.

+* **Left Side**
-* **Left Side**.
-Moving down the vertical axis, we see KJ, an Intern who knows roughly half as much as BL about the subject of the decision and has very little leverage.
+     Moving down the vertical axis, we see 🟦Keiko J, an Intern who knows roughly half as much as 🟪Bo L about the subject of the decision and has very little leverage.

+* **Middle Right**
-* **Middle Right**.
-At a similar level of accepted knowledge, we have MP, who has some capability to make change in this context.
-We also have GZ, an Engineering Manager, who has a great deal of capability to make change happen but does not have much knowledge about the decision.
+     At a similar level of accepted knowledge, we have ⬛Miles P, who has some capability to make change in this context.
+We also have 🟩Geordi Z, an Engineering Manager, who has a great deal of capability to make change happen but does not have much context or knowledge  about the decision.

-* **Lower Middle Right**.
-Finally, we have RH, an Engineering Manager with about the same level of capability to make change as MP.
-However, their knowledge is incorrect and outdated, and they did not show curiosity about validating it during this interaction.
+* **Lower Middle Right**
+     Finally, we have 🟧Ro H, an Engineering Manager with about the same level of capability to make change as ⬛Miles P. However, their knowledge is incorrect and outdated, and they did not show curiosity about validating it during this interaction.